xsdk-project/HandsOnLessons/lessons/superlu-mfem/lesson.md

 The [convdiff.c](https://github.com/mfem/mfem/blob/atpesc-dev/examples/atpesc/superlu/convdiff.cpp)
 application is modeling the steady state convection-diffusion equation in 2D with a constant velocity.
-This equation is used to model the concentration of something like a _die_ in a _moving_ fluid as it diffuses and flows th  the fluid.
+This equation is used to model the concentration of something like a _die_ in a _moving_ fluid as it diffuses and flows through he fluid.
 The equation is as follows:

 |![](http://latex.codecogs.com/gif.latex?%5Cnabla%20%5Ccdot%20%28%5Ckappa%20%5Cnabla%20u%29%20-%20%5Cnabla%20%5Ccdot%20%28%5Coverrightarrow%7Bv%7Du%29%2BR%3D0)|(1)|